XiusTV/PFQuestie/pfQuest-wotlk/README.md

 <img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/pfQuest/chat-cli.png">

 The addon features a CLI interface which allows you to easilly create macros to show your favourite herb or mining-veins.
 Let's say you want to display all **Iron Deposit** deposits, then type in chat or create a macro with the text: `/db object Iron Deposit`.
 You can also display all mines on the map by typing: `/db mines`.
 This can be extended by giving the minimum and maximum required skill as paramter, like: `/db mines 150 225` to display all ores between skill 150 and 225.
 The `mines` parameter can also be replaced by `herbs`, `rares`, `chests` or `taxi` in order to show those instead.
 If `/db` doesn't work for you, there are also some other aliases available like `/shagu`, `pfquest` and `/pfdb`.

-## Quest Capture Commands
-- `/pfquest capture` - Open quest capture monitor UI
-- `/pfquest capture scan` - Scan quest log for new quests
-- `/pfquest capture export` - Export captured quests as Lua
-- `/pfquest capture clear` - Clear all captured quest data
-- `/pfquest capture status` - Show capture system status

-## External Merger Tool

-The quest capture system saves data to SavedVariables but **does not auto-inject** (to prevent breaking quest objectives).
-To make captured quests permanent:

-1. Navigate to `Interface\pfQuest-Tools\dist\`
-2. Run `pfQuest Merger Tool.exe` (or use Python version in `Merger Via CMD\`)
-3. Click "Start Monitoring"
-4. Play WoW - capture quests normally
-5. When you close WoW, the tool automatically merges captured data into the addon database
-6. Next time you load WoW, captured quests are available for all characters!

-This approach ensures captured quests are properly integrated without corrupting the quest objective system.